Crispy Smashed Okra: Grill or Roast for an Addictive Crunch

 Another option is to use your air fryer.
 The time can vary depending on the size of your okra.

-How do you get the slime out of okra in the oven?
+• How do you get rid of okra slime?

 Oven-roasted okra on a baking sheetPin